thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-26-project-steps.md

 - Tuning hyperparameters for optimal performance.
 - Avoiding overfitting through techniques like cross-validation.

-Example: Training an XGBoost model instead of a logistic regression model to predict crops in farming because of the correlation between data features.
+Example: Training a logistic regression model to predict customer churn, as it offers interpretability, efficiency on smaller datasets, and the ability to handle binary classification problems effectively.

 ### 6. Model Evaluation
 Evaluating model performance ensures it meets the project's goals and can generalize to unseen data.